juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Work
-* New year, new boss and they are the Head of UX.
-This is a new role created at the company I work at and it is a much needed role.
-Chris is great and I can't wait for them to get properly stuck in and finally get the company to do things properly.
+* Still early days but nothing's changed at work yet - my new boss got this message from a Business Analyst in the business "I have created a certain rough layouts using Paint; could you please review them and suggest the changes required as per the design standards." - this was sent to the Head of UX!

 ### Personal
-* I'm now back to living in the family home until it sells.
-My ex-wife and her partner got told to move out.
-All three of my children are living with me again.
-Making small changes and fixes to make the house look better for potential buyers.
+* Desperately trying to sell the family home as my ex-wife has lost her job and can't pay half of the mortgage - so I have to pay all of it and also feed my 3 children and pay all the bills.
+Its getting difficult.

 ### Watching
 * [Loudermilk](https://www.themoviedb.org/tv/73200-loudermilk "Loudermilk")